Query governance

 -

-You can create different download tasks by setting different filter conditions, such as different instances or rules, and then assign them to different owners for optimization.
+Create download tasks with different filter conditions, such as instances or rules, and assign them to different owners for optimization.

 -